U.S. government shutdown holds up FAA approval of aircraft, routes

 American, with a fleet of around 950 aircraft, said it did not see any impact from the delay on its flight schedule or customers.

-United Airlines (UAL.O) and Delta Air Lines (DAL.N) are among other U.S. carriers awaiting FAA certification of new aircraft.
-The airlines did not reply to requests for details.
+A spokesman for United Airlines (UAL.O) said the No. 3 U.S. carrier is waiting for FAA service to be restored so it can enter one 737 MAX 9 and one used Airbus A319 (AIR.PA) into service.
+Delta Air Lines (DAL.N), which is also awaiting FAA certification of new aircraft, did not immediately reply to a request for details.

 Analysts said they did not expect a major impact on large airlines’ capacity as a result of FAA certification delays, but will be awaiting management comments about the effect of a prolonged shutdown on travel and operations during fourth-quarter conference calls.